 - Death: what happens if a partner dies

-- Buyout: whether other partners have the right to buy out another partner’s interest if he or she leaves the partnership
+- Buyout: whether other partners have the right to buy out another partner’s interest if they leave the partnership

-- Restrictions on Transfer: are there any restrictions on a partner’s ability to transfer his or her interests in the partnership
+- Restrictions on Transfer: are there any restrictions on a partner’s ability to transfer their interests in the partnership

 - Arbitration: how will disputes about the agreement be resolved

 - Governing Law: which state’s laws apply if there is a problem with the agreement